How I Choose Books to Review on My Blog Banner

 Some authors take the humble approach, telling me that I maybe, sorta, kind of will like it.
 It almost feels like a guilt or sympathy tactic, especially when they’re pitching a book that is not in one of my preferred genres.

-Basically, all you need to do is send me a pitch, your Amazon link, and a few sample pages.
+Basically, all you need to do is send me a brief summary, your Amazon link (which includes sample pages), and/or a few sample pages.
 Then, I’ll take it from there.

 Sample pages